Riden15/Computational-Intelligence/Lab 3/peer review/PeerReview2_Lab3.md

 ```

 ## Possible improvements
-I am of the opinion that incorporating various strategies to enhance diversity and expanding the generational scope could significantly improve outcomes.
+I am of the opinion that incorporating various strategies with diversity and expanding the generational scope could significantly improve outcomes.
 Moreover, the application of diversity promotion is likely to resolve problem instance 1 within the existing generation count.

 ## Ending